phalcon-orphanage/docs/en/tutorial-rest.md

 );
 ```

-<a name='inserting-data'></a>
 ## Inserting Data
-Taking the data as a JSON string inserted in the body of the request, we also use PHQL for insertion [File: `index.php`]:
+Taking the data as a JSON string inserted in the body of the request, we also use PHQL for insertion `index.php`:

 ```php
 <?php